lukechn99/github-quickstart/4061/exam_1.md

 ### Programs and Processes
 Fork, exec, exit, wait
+- fork() creates a process, child only shares the code AFTER the fork, so the child will not encounter fork again
+- exec() changes a process image
+- wait() is used for process synchronization, what does it return?
 C programs (pointers, flags, ...)
 How C programs are transformed into processes
 Getters and setters, get-modify-set